solutions-and-workarounds-for-sharePoint-permission-limits

 What does Microsoft say?

 It is explicitly mentioned that "As the number of unique permissions in a list grows, query performance will degrade.
-Even though the default limit is 50,000 unique permissions, you might want to consider lowering this limit to 5,000 unique permissions.".
-Microsoft also indicates that "If you try to declare unique permissions after this limit has been reached, you will be blocked from doing so.".
+Even though the default limit is 50,000 unique permissions, you might want to consider lowering this limit to 5,000 unique permissions."
+Or “The supported limit of unique permissions for items in a list or library is 50,000.
+However, the recommended general limit is 5,000.”
+Microsoft also indicates that "If you try to declare unique permissions after this limit has been reached, you will be blocked from doing so."

 What can I do?

-The first and most obvious option would be to reduce the number of documents.
-Unfortunately, this is not really an option for most organizations.
-Documents cannot simply disappear overnight.
+Let's discuss potential solutions and alternatives.
+The most apparent option would be to decrease the number of documents.
+However, this is not feasible for most organizations, as documents cannot simply vanish overnight.

 The second option would be storing documents elsewhere.
-The problem with this option is that it either results in a loss of functionality (plus a loss of productivity as you will have to have your users change the way they do things) or in significant extra costs.
+The problem with this option is that it either results in a loss of functionality (plus a loss of productivity, as you will have to have your users change the way they do things) or in high extra costs.
 Or both 😊

-The third option is organizing your documents differently.
-The limit is set per list / library, so if you have more libraries you are less likely to hit the limit.
+The third option is to organize your documents in a different way.
+The limit is set for each list or library, so having multiple libraries can help you avoid reaching that limit.
 The problem with this (why is there always a problem?) is that it is hard to do it manually.
 Moreover, you need your users to cooperate with you.
 Otherwise, you might end up with a library structure no one understands, and no one can keep up…

-The good news is that if you have your documents coming from Dynamics this can be done automatically by using CB Dynamics 365 to SharePoint Permissions Replicator + the add-on SharePoint Structure Creator.
-SharePoint Structure Creator puts documents into different document libraries which are automatically created according to the rules you configure.
+The good news is that if you have your documents coming from Dynamics, this can be done automatically by using SharePoint Structure Creator.
+SharePoint Structure Creator puts documents into different document libraries, which are automatically created according to the rules you configure.
 The available options are:

 • A document library per period (year, quarter, month, week, day, or custom)